Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 </div>
 <br>

 [Christmas Baking](https://christmas-baking-for-kids.herokuapp.com) was created by Lee-Ann Clark.
-For all the parents who love baking and who enjoy sharing the kitchen with kids who like to experement and find their own way in the world of baking.
+For all the parents who love baking and who enjoy sharing the kitchen with kids who like to experiment and find their own way in the world of baking.

 As a single mom who has a very industrious daughter, finding new things to make, bake and try is always a challenge.
 Having easy to follow recipes which are fun to make and delicious to eat, keeps young minds busy.

 Being a mom who travels to different countries, adding new and flavorsome recipes that can be accessed easily adds new exciting choices for baking.

 ## Table of Contents